slack-ruby/slack-ruby-bot/CONTRIBUTING.md

 ## Bundle Install and Test

 Ensure that you can build the project and run tests.
+Make sure you have set `CONCURRENCY` env variable to one of the following: `celluloid-io`, `faye-websocket` or `async-websocket`.

 ```
+export CONCURRENCY=async-websocket
 bundle install
 bundle exec rake
 ```

+Take a look at the [travis configuration](https://github.com/slack-ruby/slack-ruby-bot/blob/master/.travis.yml) for more details.

 ## Run SlackRubyBot in Development